Bangladesh: Gang violence in Rohingya refugee camps prompt fear | DW | 26.10.2021

 The gang shot and stabbed people attending an Islamic school in the camp, killing three teachers, two volunteers and a student, according to police.

-In September, the murder of a prominent civilian Rohingya leader exposed the increasing conflicts among armed criminal gangs inside the sprawling settlements.
+In September, the murder of a prominent civilian Rohingya leader exposed growing conflicts among armed criminal gangs inside the sprawling settlements.

 Mohibullah, 48, was killed in his office by unknown gunmen in a camp.
 The teacher had become a leading voice for the stateless community, uniting refugees to return to Myanmar if the Buddhist-majority country offered them citizenship.
 The attackers are yet to be identified.